4-H Military Family Book Sheets: 'The Invisible String'

 - Mail messages or notes that are attached to a string to your service member.
 When they get the notes or messages, they can add them to their piece of string that they took with them and be reminded of how connected the family is by their invisible strings.

 - Share the string-photo collage with your service member when they return.
 Talk about the different events as a family and share your best memories.
 Share with your service member that the photos are on a string because although they weren’t able to physically be present at the events the invisible string allowed them to be there with the family.

 - Have your service member share their favorite invisible string memory.
 This may be a note they received from the family, a phone call, email or picture.

-If you are looking for more articles about deployment support, check out Finding support for children and youth with deployed family members for a helpful checklist on who might support your child or youth during your service member’s deployment and the Emotional cycle of deployment that explains each stage of the deployment cycle and gives helpful activities you can do to keep your family connected.
-For more books you can use to support your child during all stages of your service members deployment take a look at 4-H Military family: Using books to help families face deployment.
+If you are looking for more articles about deployment support, check out Finding support for children and youth with deployed family members for a helpful checklist on who might support your child or youth during your service member’s deployment, and the Emotional cycle of deployment that explains each stage of the deployment cycle and gives helpful activities you can do to keep your family connected.
 You can also find additional deployment support information on the Military OneSource website, the Operation: Military Kids website and the 4-H Military Partnerships website.

 For more articles on child development, academic success, parenting and life skill development, please visit the Michigan State University Extension website.